Evilpasture/NoGIL-Swarm/README.md

 ```bash
 pip install zengl glfw numpy
 ```
+There wouldn't be any dependency problems with these in 3.14.2t.
 ### Run with GIL Disabled:
 To unlock the 6 physics worker threads, you **MUST** use the -X gil=0 flag:
 ```bash